caltechlibrary/newt/README.md

 ## What about security, single sign-on, integration with websites or services?

-Newt is just a microservice providing data routing.
+The `newt` is a simple microservice providing data routing based on its configuration at startup.
 It's a team player.
 At many universities, colleges, research libraries, archives and museums there is an existing single sign-on mechanism like Shibboleth running along with Apache 2 or NginX web servers.
 Newt would run behind those services via reverse proxy.
 Newt itself doesn't know about users, it only routes data.
 Newt after reading the configuration file doesn't maintain state.
 While the log output can contain identifiable information (e.g. IP address of request) or the JSON data source could contain sensitive information Newt doesn't retaining it.
 It just routes the data and gets out of the way.

-A typical Newt production setup might look like this
+A typical `newt` production setup might look like this

-1. NginX with Shibboleth controls access to web site resources and where appropriate proxies to Newt
+1. NginX with Shibboleth controls access to web site resources and where appropriate proxies to `newt`
-2. Newt responds to requests and maps those to a data source (e.g. PostgREST+Postgres JSON API) and gets back a response
+2. `newt` responds to requests and maps those to a data source (e.g. PostgREST+Postgres JSON API) and gets back a response
-3. Newt can take a data source response and send it to a render engine (i.e. Pandoc in server mode)
+3. `newt` can take a data source response and send it to a render engine (e.g. Pandoc in server mode or `newtmustache`)
-4. Newts' assembled result is handed back to the NginX web server to pass onto the requesting web browser
+4. `newt' assembled result is handed back to the NginX web server to pass onto the requesting web browser

 In the example securing your application can happen both at the NginX level (e.g. requiring single sign-on) and at the JSON API level via Postgres's management of PostgREST responses.
 NginX can also be used to proxy external resources you may wish Newt to route to.